High-energy neutrinos and gamma rays from winds and tori in active galactic nuclei

-The outer region is the part of the torus that interacts strongly with the outer wind, mostly where the latter grazes the torus funnel, rather than near the disk where gas must be inflowing \cite{GarciaBurillo19} (Fig.\ref{fig:sketch}).
-It contains gas with average density $n_o$ as $pp$ targets, and is also immersed in thermal radiation that serve mainly as $\gamma\gamma$ targets, emitted from the inner torus of radius $R_{\rm tor}=0.1 {\rm \, pc} \gtrsim R_o$ and temperature $T_{\rm tor} =$ 1000 K, as constrained by near IR observations of NGC 1068 \cite{GarciaBurillo19, GamezRosas22, Note1}.
-We also set $v_o = 5000 {\rm \, km/s}$ for physical consistency with an outer, successful wind in scenarios of line-driven winds \cite{Giustini19}.
+The outer region is the part of the torus that interacts strongly with the outer wind, mostly where the latter grazes the torus funnel, rather than near the disk where gas must be inflowing \cite{GarciaBurillo19} (Fig.~\ref{fig:sketch}).
+Besides gas as $pp$ targets, it is immersed in thermal radiation that serves mainly as $\gamma\gamma$ targets, emitted from the inner torus of radius $R_{\rm tor}=0.1 {\rm \, pc} \gtrsim R_o$ and temperature $T_{\rm tor} = 1000 {\rm \, K}$, as constrained by near IR observations of NGC 1068 \cite{GarciaBurillo19, GamezRosas22, Note1}.
+We also set $v_o = 5000 {\rm \, km \, s^{-1}}$ for physical consistency with an outer, successful wind in scenarios of line-driven winds \cite{Giustini19}.

 For each region, protons are injected with total power $L_{p,x}$ and a power-law distribution in energy, $dN_p/dE_p \propto E_p^{-2}$, from $E_{p,\min}=m_p c^2$ up to an exponential cutoff characterized by $E_{p,\max,x}$ \footnote{For simplicity, injection of primary electrons is not considered in this work.}.
-Subsequent $p\gamma$ (photomeson and photopair or Bethe-Heitler; BeH) and/or $pp$ interactions lead to production of secondary hadrons, leptons and photons, of which charged pions and muons decay into neutrinos.
+Subsequent $pp$ and/or $p\gamma$ (photopion and photopair or Bethe-Heitler; BeH) interactions lead to production of secondary hadrons, leptons and photons, of which charged pions and muons decay into neutrinos.
 Photons with sufficient energy trigger pair cascades via $\gamma\gamma$ interactions.
 The charged particles generate photons by synchrotron and IC processes.
 The steady state distribution of all particles and the resulting MM emission are obtained self-consistently by solving the coupled kinetic equations that account for their radiative losses and advective escape \cite{Note1} \footnote{The treatment of energy losses on the proton distribution is not fully numerical and only approximate \cite{Note1}.}.
-As $v_{r,x} < c$, Doppler effects are weak, and the emission is quasi-isotropic \footnote{This refers to the emission before obscuration by the torus.}.
+As $v_x$ is at most mildly relativistic, Doppler effects are weak, and the emission is quasi-isotropic \footnote{This refers to the emission before obscuration by the torus.}.